tobbyxy/FriendsDontLetFriendsPython/README.md

 # Table of Contents
-## 1. Friends don't let Friends Make Bar Plots for Means Separation <a name = "Means seperation>
+## 1. Friends don't let Friends Make Bar Plots for Means Separation <a name = "Means seperation">

 This has to be the first one.
 Means separation plots are some of the most common in scientific publications.